Important

 wget https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2

-1. Extract raw data.
+1. Extract the raw data.

 pip install wikiextractor